apache/druid-website-src/README.md

    For more information about the scripts, see [the scripts](#the-scripts).

+> While the script builds the docs for the specified version, you'll get some false positives for broken links.
+(The first version that the script builds.)
+These are from the website pages to `/latest` doc pages, which don't exist yet.
+You only need to pay attention to broken links from the second build, which is for `latest`.

-   The versions you built (such as 26.0.0 and lateest) are copied to `published_versions` where the compiled pages for the older docs live.
+   The versions you built (such as 26.0.0 and latest) are copied to `published_versions` where the compiled pages for the older docs live.

 5. Go to `published_versions` and verify the site.
 If you run it locally, such as with `http-server` you'll get the latest version of the site, such as `localhost:8080/docs/latest/` and the version you built, such as `localhost:8080/docs/26.0.0/`.
 In addition, you should be able to see pre-Docusaurus2 versions such as 25.0.0 with the old CSS.